 When trying out Steadybit you may want to start easy instead of directly using your fully fledged system.
-Therefore, we have a small example application called Shopping Demo which you can easily deploy on a local minikube or AWS EKS using this guide.
+Therefore, we have a small example application called which you can easily deploy on a local minikube or AWS EKS using this guide.

 Simply follow these two steps: